-- 9.15.1 Sites and buildings in all districts shall be maintained in a clean and tidy condition. - 9.15.2 Garbage shall be stored in weather and animal proof containers and stored in a location easily accessible for pickup - 9.15.3 No person shall keep or permit in any part of a yard in any residential land use district: - a. any dismantled or wrecked vehicle for more than 14 successive days; - b. any vehicle weighing in excess of 4500 kg gross vehicle weight for longer than is reasonably necessary to load or unload such a vehicle; - c. any object or chattel which, in the opinion of the Development Authority, is unsightly or may adversely affect the use and enjoyment of adjacent or surrounding properties; - d. any excavations, storage or piling up of materials required during the construction stage unless all necessary safety measures are undertaken to the satisfaction of the Development Authority.
-The owner of
+- 9.15.1 Sites and buildings in all districts shall be maintained in a clean and tidy condition. - 9.15.2 Garbage shall be stored in standard municipally provided or approved containers and stored in a location approved for pickup. - 9.15.3 No person shall keep or permit in any part of a yard in any residential land use district: - a. any dismantled or wrecked vehicle for more than 14 successive days; - b. any vehicle weighing more than 4500 kg gross vehicle weight for longer than is reasonably necessary to load or unload such a vehicle; - c. any object or chattel which, in the opinion of the Development Authority, is unsightly or may adversely affect the use and enjoyment of adjacent or surrounding properties; - d. any excavations, storage or piling up of materials required during the construction stage unless all necessary safety measures are undertaken to the satisfaction of the Development Authority.
+The owner of such materials or excavations must assume full responsibility to ensure the situation does not prevail any longer than reasonably necessary to complete a particular stage of construction work;

-- such materials or excavations must assume full responsibility to ensure the situation does not prevail any longer than reasonably necessary to complete a particular stage of construction work; - e. construction or demolition materials not being used specifically for the permitted construction or repairs of the buildings on the property. - f. garbage, unless in a standard approved container; - g. a tented structure used for the storage of boats, vehicles, and other chattel; - h. any portable or permanent gas or fuel tanks larger than 100 litres; and/or - i. any other inappropriate items that are unsightly or tend to adversely affect the amenities of the district or duly interfere with the neighbours unless specifically named and authorized in a development permit. - 9.15.4 Notwithstanding 9.15.3.h above, the placement of propane storage tanks larger than 100 litres on a lot for the sole purpose of heating or servicing a dwelling or accessory building may be allowed within a yard at the discretion of the Development Authority. - 9.15.5 The Development Authority is authorized to follow Sections 545 and 546 of the Act in dealing with dangers or unsightly property.
+- e. construction or demolition materials not being used specifically for the permitted construction or repairs of the buildings on the property. - f. garbage, unless in a standard approved container; - g. any portable or permanent gas or fuel tanks larger than 100 litres; and/or - h. any other inappropriate items that are unsightly or tend to adversely affect the amenities of the district or duly interfere with the neighbours unless specifically named and authorized in a development permit. - 9.15.4 Notwithstanding 9.15.3.h above, the placement of propane storage tanks larger than 100 litres on a lot for the sole purpose of heating or servicing a dwelling or accessory building may be allowed within a yard at the discretion of the Development Authority. - 9.15.5 The Development Authority is authorized to follow Sections 545 and 546 of the Act in dealing with dangers or unsightly property.